- About Us

 - FAQs

-Fostering Educational Success
+Fostering Educational Success Research Study

 Supporting Youth Education

-Navigating the transition from foster care can be difficult for children and families.
-Fostering Educational Success is a home- and school-based program that provides additional support to youth and their caregivers during this time.
-The primary goal of Fostering Educational Success is to improve middle and high school students’ educational experiences and help them create successful outcomes after leaving foster care.
+The transition from foster care can be challenging for both children and families.
+Fostering Educational Success is a program that offers support to youth and caregivers during this time.
+Its mission is to help students succeed by improving their education and supporting their growth after foster care.

-Fostering Educational Success Program Goals
+Fostering Educational Success Research Study

-Program Eligibility
+Study Eligibility

 - English-speaking